neurolabusc/surf-ice/README.md

 ![alt tag](https://github.com/neurolabusc/surf-ice/blob/master/Surfice.jpg)

+##### Installing

+You can get the latest release from [github](https://github.com/neurolabusc/surf-ice/releases) or [NITRC](https://www.nitrc.org/projects/surfice).
+Releases are provided for Linux, MacOS and Windows.
+Each release includes two versions of Surf Ice: "Surfice" requires OpenGL 3.3 or later, while "SurficeOld" runs on older computers (requiring OpenGL 2.1).
+A [wiki](https://www.nitrc.org/plugins/mwiki/index.php/surfice:MainPage) provides a full manual and troubleshooting advice.

 ##### Compiling

 This project is built using the open source [FreePascal Lazarus](http://www.lazarus-ide.org/) compiler and integrated development environment.
 You will need to have the LazOpenGLContext and PascalScript packages installed.
 To do this, launch the Lazarus application and choose Packages/InstallPackages.
 You will want to select these two packages from the "Available for installation" list.
 Finally, click the "Save and rebuild" button.
 Once these are installed, you can load this package and compile it using the Run/Run menu option.